 Jenna Cornell was born and raised in the Midwest.
 She first started writing at age nine and hasn’t looked back.
 Jenna has an MFA in Creative/Professional Writing and also holds an MA in English/Creative Writing with a screenwriting emphasis.
-She is an active writer and in radio broadcasting.
-Retired from teaching at the college level, Jenna now focuses on teaching communication and writing corporately.
+She is an active writer, artist, filmmaker, and radio personality.
+Retired from teaching at the college level, Jenna now focuses on helping companies and individuals create polished communication, so they can build strong relationships internally and externally.
 She writes in a variety of areas including fiction, poetry, film, songwriting, play writing, and journalism.

 As a fiction writer, Jenna explores crime-based thrillers, human behavior, science fiction, and speculative - all with a strong female character.
 On the flip side, she also writes Hallmark-type short stories with a struggling character who finds a heartfelt resolve.
 While she loves both sides, her favorite of the two is diving into the darkness.
 Jenna's most recent short story, “Mastering the Fine Art of Time Management”, was published in The Remembered Arts Journal in 2017.
 “Mastering” was also turned into a short screenplay titled Navigating Home which was accepted at the Austin Micro Short Film Festival in 2020.